interpreters/perlpp/README.md

 	number: 4

-In order to avoid empty lines, one might write it like this:
+In order to remove empty lines, one might write it like this

 	Hello <? print "world"; ?> (again).<?
 		for ( my $i = 0; $i < 5; $i++ ) { ?>number: <?= $i ?>